Xilmi/Rotp-Fusion/README.md

 ## What's New

-2024.10.13  (Frank Zago)
+2024.10.13  (BR)
 - Shortened some of the French translations + minor fixes.
 - Auto conversion of dialogue keywords for untranslated texts.
-(Only in French for now)
+  - All Languages

 2024.10.13  (Frank Zago)
 - More French translations (New and fixes)